syltensylten/syltens/README.md

-# Syltens webpage -- but Vue.js
+# Syltens webpage - but Tailwind & Vue.js

 In progress...